cloud-gov/product/OnboardingChecklist.md

 When someone new joins the cloud.gov team:

+1. The cloud.gov director or deputy director adds the new team member to the `cloud-gov` team in GitHub.
+This constitutes 'formal approval` by leadership and enables access to to the [cg-private GitHub repo](https://github.com/18f/cg-private) for the next step
 1. Create a new card in the [cg-private Github repo](https://github.com/18F/cg-private/issues/) called "Onboard [NewPerson]".
 2. View the raw source of this file.
 3. Copy the text before the checklists to the Description field of the card.